debops/debops-keyring/README.rst

    user@host:~$ gpg --export <long_key_ID> > <long_key_ID>

+Additionally, consider uploading your public key(s) to `sks-keyservers.net`_.
+This is also the place where minor changes (subkeys, signatures, key experiment) to your key(s) should be uploaded to.

 And then specify the key ID to person mapping in the ``keyids`` file.

 Note that you should be reasonably confident that "no one has ever had a copy of your private key"[#opsec-snowden-quote]_.
 Otherwise you could easily be impersonated.
-Refer to `OpenPGP Best Practices <https://help.riseup.net/en/security/message-security/openpgp/best-practices>`_ for more details.
+Refer to `OpenPGP Best Practices`_ for more details.

 Then add yourself to the corresponding file, either ``contributors`` or ``developers`` (if the requirements from the `Becoming a DebOps Developer`_